Getting ACquainted

 We moved to Montana in 1984, and David soon hung out his shingle, letting it be known he was an experienced arborist in residential tree care.
 Wanting to keep the company small, I joined him in the field as ground support.

 As time passed, we developed a reputation for quality work at reasonable prices.
 At some point in time, I realized David’s passion had become mine and decided to pursue certification through the International Society of Arboriculture (ISA) program for Certified Arborists.
 Passing this test opened the dam to craving more knowledge regarding trees.
 Taking on-line courses through Dakota College at Bottineau, North Dakota, I gained a diploma in Arboriculture and Urban Forestry Management.
 At the same time, I took and passed the test for the highest certification ISA offers: Board Certified Master Arborist (BCMA).
 This gave me the distinction of becoming the first BCMA in Montana.
 The above photo of me was taken in 2017 at our booth at a local farmer’s market promoting urban forestry.
+I have recently stopped renewing my BCMA certification.

 David and I share a thirst for ongoing education and knowledge on anything related to trees and soils.
 I have been pleased to be invited to speak at numerous clubs on all aspects of tree care and health, guide tree walks, and have presented at the Tree Care Industry Association (TCIA) EXPO, our national arborist’s association annual conference, as well as at ISA’s International Annual Conference in 2018 speaking on the importance of soil health in the residential setting.